sushiroll4093/clone/Quick-Start.md

 ~/canvas$ bundle exec rails canvas:compile_assets
 ```

 Note that we've seen trouble with npm trying to hold too many files open at once.
 If you see an error with `libuv` while running npm, try increasing your `ulimit`.
-To do this in OS X add `ulimit -n 4096` to your `~/.bash_profile` or `~/.zsh_profile`.
+To do this in macOS add `ulimit -n 4096` to your `~/.bash_profile` or `~/.zsh_profile`.

 Performance Tweaks
 ======

 Installing redis will significantly improve your Canvas performance.
 For detailed instructions, see [[Production Start#redis]].
-On OS X, use the following:
+On macOS, use the following:

 ```
 brew install redis